ksefcovic/CYBR4580/README.md

     - Write application database to store user information
 + Setup listener to gather user information
 + Setup alerting for when MAC has been located
-+ Send IP and MAC information to “Authorities”
++ Send IP and MAC information to device owner

 # Resources/Technology needed